-The B-1 Business Visa enables business visitors to the US to engage in business activities such as meetings or conferences.
-However, the B-1 Business Visa category is not to be used for anything that could be construed as meaningful work or employment in the United States.
+The B-1 Business Visa enables business visitors to engage in business activities such as meetings or conferences.
+However, the B-1 Business Visa is not for meaningful work or employment in the United States.

-In the context of the B-1 Business Visa, “Business Activities” refers to conventions, conferences, consultations and other legitimate activities of a commercial or professional nature, not including local employment or labor for hire.
+In the context of the B-1 Business Visa, “Business Activities” refers to conventions, conferences, consultations and other legitimate activities of a commercial or professional nature.
+These would not include local employment or labor for hire.

 Honoraria Payments: B-1 Business Visa holders who engage in activities at certain higher educational institutions, related nonprofit organizations, or nonprofit or governmental research organizations are eligible to receive honoraria payments and incidental expenses for usual academic activities lasting no more than 9 days at any single such institution or organization.
 More information on B-1 Visa Honoraria.